snufflyyy/snufflyyy/README.md

 # hello!

-my name is snuffly and i like to make games and stuff.
+my name is snuffly and i like to do stuff.

-### projects

-i am always working on stuff with linux

-### goodbye!
+### goodbye

 if you want to contact me (for some reason)